afragen/github-theme-updater/readme.txt

     Version: 0.1
     */

+The only extra character allowed in a URI is `-`.
+Let me know if there is a need for others.

 This plugin was originally based upon <a href="https://github.com/WordPress-Phoenix/whitelabel-framework/blob/master/inc/updater-plugin.php">Whitelabel Framework's updater-plugin.php</a>, which was based upon https://github.com/UCF/Theme-Updater.

 == Issues ==